 - Combine the flour, cocoa and sugar in a roomy mixing bowl.

-- Cut into an even number of shapes with a cutter or use a knife to cut rectangles 7cmx 3.5 cm.
+- Cut into an even number of shapes with a cutter or use a knife to cut rectangles 7cmx 3.5 cm (2.8" x 1.4")

 - If you want to add some decoration to the biscuits, carefully press the blunt end of a skewer along the longer edges of the biscuits, taking care not to press right through the dough.

-- Transfer to the prepared baking sheet and bake for 8-9 minutes.
+- Place in the oven and bake for 8-9 minutes.

 - Leave for a minute on the tin, and then move to a wire rack to finish cooling